seanh/seanh.github.io/_posts/2021-08-22-backup-fastmail-and-gmail-with-isync.md

 ### Create Fastmail and Gmail app passwords

-You need to create a Fastmail app password for isync to usaccess to your account with.
+You need to create a Fastmail app password for isync to access to your account with.
 In Fastmail's web interface go to [/settings/security/devicekeys/](https://www.fastmail.com/settings/security/devicekeys/), unlock the interface, and click <samp>New App Password</samp>.
 You can create an app password with IMAP access only and with read-only access as an extra protection against isync accidentally deleting your mail.
 See [Fastmail's docs](https://www.fastmail.com/help/clients/apppassword.html) for more on creating app passwords.